zodern/mup-aws-beanstalk/docs/getting-started.md

 - `AWSElasticBeanstalkFullAccess`
 - `IAMFullAccess` This is used to create the roles and Instance Profiles needed by Elastic Beanstalk.
 After the first deploy, you can replace it with `IAMReadOnlyAccess`
 - `AWSCertificateManagerFullAccess` Used to create and manage SSL certificates for the app
+- `EC2InstanceConnect` is optional.
+Used when accessing a production Meteor shell or to connect your node developer tools to the app running in Elastic Beanstalk

 In your mup config, set `app.auth.id` to the Access Key ID, and `app.auth.secret` to the Secret access key AWS gives you after creating the user.

 ## Step 4: Deploy

 Simply run: